DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Methodology

 \subsection{Training and Implementation}

 The DialogueLLM-7B model is fine-tuned LLaMA 2-7B with the emotional knowledge based instruction data to acquire emotion recognition skills.
-LLaMA-7B/13B and LLaMA 2-13B are also fine-tuned through the same procedure.
-Training a Alpaca-7B model will cost about 5 hours on a 40GB A100 GPU.
+Training a DialogueLLM-7B model will cost about 5 hours on a 40GB A100 GPU.
 The total approximate tokens seen during pre-training is approximately 22 billion tokens.
 We optimize our model with the AdamW optimizer with the following hyper-parameters: $\beta_1 = 0.9$, $\beta_2 = 0.95$.
 We use a cosine learning rate schedule, such that the final learning rate is equal to 10\% of the maximal learning rate.
 The activation function is set to SwiGLU to improve performance.
 The target utterances are forward through DialogueLLM models to generate the emotion labels.
+The details of the algorithm are outlined in Algorithm~\ref{alg1}.